davidblackuk/fred-godot/README.md

 I'm also Gobsmacked at just how simple and powerful Godot is.This repo is open so if any of the effects or techniques are of use to you, you can lift 'em wholesale.

+There are a number of differences from the original:

+The game counts the number of lives lost, not those left.
+The carry over from the arcade days of limiting lives to increase coins was still strong in the 80s.
+No need for that today.

+Icon sizing and platfoms are faithful to the original pallettes and devices but i do allow myself a one pizel black mask for sprites.
+Also no attribute clashes